schneems/schneems/_posts/2017-11-29-say-no-to-randos-in-your-database.md

 LIMIT 1
 ```

-While this works and is much faster for queries returning LOTS of data (thousands or tens of thousands of rows), it's very slow for queries that have very little data.
-I have another query that uses `RANDOM()` to find open source issues for a specific repo.
+While this works and is much faster than `ORDER BY RANDOM()` for queries returning LOTS of data (thousands or tens of thousands of rows), it's very slow for queries that have very little data.

+When I was optimizing [https://www.codetriage.com](https://www.codetriage.com) I found another query that uses `RANDOM()`.
+It is being used to find open source issues for a specific repo.
+Due to the way issues are stored, the IDs are not very contiguous so my previous (sampling >= to a random id) trick wouldn't work as well.
+I need a more robust way to randomize the data, and I thought perhaps `TABALESAMPLE` might perform better.

 While some repos have thousands of issues, 50% have 27 or fewer issues.
 When I used the `TABLESAMPLE` technique for this query, it made my small queries really slow, and my previously slow queries fast.
 Since my numbers skew towards the small side for that query, it wasn't a net gain, so I stuck to the original `RANDOM()` method.

 Have you replaced `RANDOM()` with another more efficient technique?
 Let me know about it to Twitter [@schneems](https://twitter.com/schneems).